-The budget is reviewed each month throughout the year to establish the degree to which the targets have been met.
-Key internal management instruments comprise target/ actual comparisons, prior-year comparisons, variance analyses and, where necessary, action plans to ensure targets are met.
+The budget is reviewed each month throughout the year to establish the target achievement level.
+Key internal management instruments comprise target/actual comparisons, prior-year comparisons, variance analyses and, where necessary, action plans to ensure targets are met.
 For the current fiscal year, detailed revolving monthly forecasts are prepared for the coming three months and the full year, taking into account the current risks and opportunities.
 The focus of intrayear internal management is therefore on adapting ongoing operations.
 At the same time, the current forecast serves as a potential, ongoing corrective to the medium-term and budget planning that follows on from it.

 CORE PERFORMANCE INDICATORS IN THE VOLKSWAGEN GROUP

-The Volkswagen Group’s internal management system is based on nine core performance indicators, which are derived from our strategic goals.
-Two of these indicators were added in fiscal year 2017 under the future program TOGETHER – Strategy 2025:
+The Volkswagen Group’s internal management system is based on nine core performance indicators, which are derived from our strategic goals:

 - Deliveries to customers